High signal articles on AI, engineering, or whatever

 The most comprehensive study of prompting ever done - 1,500+ academic papers analyzed.

-“The definitive guide to agent architecture from the team behind Claude.”
+“The definitive guide to agent architecture from the team behind Claude in the early days.
+So many unknown unknowns.”

 Best practices and patterns for building production AI agents.